loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/02-what-is-causality_en.md

 ### 💡 Most Profound Insight

-> **Causality is not a "mysterious force" between things, but a necessary consequence of spacetime geometry and entropy structure.**
+> **GLS theory proposes: Causality might not be a "mysterious force" between things, but a necessary consequence of spacetime geometry and entropy structure.**

 Just as "straight line" is not fundamental (it's a geodesic), "causality" is not fundamental—it's a manifestation of deeper partial order-entropy-time unified structure.